 Open grant cycles will be announced on the CDB grants website and through the Conservation Matters newsletter.
 In general, it takes 3-4 months for the review, approval, and contracting process for any submitted application.
 For this reason, applications for projects that will take place in the spring/summer must be submitted in the preceding fall and vice versa.
-Contracts are generally one year or less in duration unless a longer period is specifically requested in the application.
+Contracts are generally one to two years in duration unless a longer period is specifically requested in the application.

-Grant Occurrence Application Periods Implementation Begins CD Administrative Annual March 1 - April 15 Beginning July 1 & 310 Grants Education Mini- Ongoing Rolling Deadline No sooner than 3 months Grants following application submission CD Planning Biannual February 1 - March 15 August 1 Grants • September 1 - October 15 March 1 CD Project Grants Biannual February 1 - March 15 August 1 September 1 - October 15 March 1 Pollinator Biannual February 1 - March 15 August 1 September 1 - October 15 March 1
+Grant Occurrence Application Periods Implementation Begins CD Administrative Annual Varies - typically early spring Beginning July 1 & 310 Grants Education Mini- Ongoing Rolling deadline No sooner than 3 months Grants following application submission.
+CD Planning Biannual February 1 - March 15 August 1 Grants September 1 - October 15 March 1 CD Project Grants Biannual February 1 - March 15 August 1 September 1 - October 15 March 1 Pollinator Biannual February 1 - March 15 August 1 September 1 - October 15 March 1